Skip to main content

 Joan Elizondo, RD, CSO, is a registered dietitian at Huntsman Cancer Institute.
 She is passionate about helping patients reach their nutrition goals through their cancer journey.
 Here, she provides answers to some frequently asked questions patients getting chemotherapy have about their diets.

-Chemotherapy treatment is a roller coaster.
+Cancer treatment is a roller coaster.
 One week, you feel horrible and the next week you feel great.
 Your body goes through a lot of stress during treatment and food gives your body the nutrients it needs to stay strong.
+Think of food as a delicious form of medicine.

-Try to eat a healthy diet during chemotherapy.
+Try to eat a healthy, balanced diet during chemotherapy.
 Your body uses a lot of energy, so it is important that you eat enough calories.
 Chemotherapy affects each person differently, but here is a good rule to follow.
-Your normal plate should be about 75% fruits, vegetables, and whole grains.
-The other 25% should be lean meats or plant-based proteins.
-Still, you do not have to eat a perfectly balanced diet every day.
-Get as close to your calorie and protein goals as you can.
-Eat what foods sound good and what you tolerate best.

 What are the best foods to eat during chemo?